 TIM LAMM and PAULA HARRISON formed their partnership “Steps in Time Historical Dance” in 2008.
 Their repertoire includes historical social dances from 1600 to 1930, English country dances, Appalachian dances, plus various contemporary couple dances.

 Paula and Tim regularly teach classes in vintage and contemporary couple dancing.
-They have led workshops at various dance weekends, the Scott Joplin Ragtime Festival in 2015.
+They have led workshops at various dance weekends, including Blue Moon Contra Weekend in Alabama, November Dance Weekend in Arkansas, and Dance Flurry Festival in Saratoga Springs, NY.
+They were the dance instructors for the Scott Joplin Ragtime Festival in 2015 and 2017.

 A dazzling pianist and formidable composer, Max Keenlyside has made an auspicious entry into the music world.
 Born in 1991 and starting in music at the age of ten, he has written and performed music in ragtime, stride, and classical styles, gaining a reputation as a top young artist in his field.